Contact Us

 SerpAPI

-SerpAPI provides programmatic access to major search engines via a unified API, enabling agentic systems to retrieve structured search results without managing scraping infrastructure.
-It is particularly suited for workflows where AI agents need to query traditional search engines autonomously.
+SerpAPI provides programmatic access to major search engines through a unified API, returning structured search results without managing scraping infrastructure.
+It is optimized for AI agents that need autonomous, real-time search access across geographies and sources.

 • Free: 250 searches/month, $0